solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_00-2_Connect_Query_Azure_CLI.md

 ### Update and delete data in the products table

-In this section, we'll continue in the PSQL interactive shell to update and delete data in the `products` table.
+In this section, we will continue in the PSQL interactive shell to update and delete data in the `products` table.

 1. At the database (`inventory`) prompt, run the following SQL statement to update the `quantity` of the `banana` product.
 When prompted to proceed with a destructive call, enter `y` to continue.